pinot-contrib/pinot-docs/basics/data-import/complex-type.md

 * It’s not performant to group by or order by a JSON field, because `JSON_EXTRACT_SCALAR` is needed to extract the values in the GROUP BY and ORDER BY clauses, which invokes the function evaluation.
 * It does not work with Pinot's [multi-column functions](https://docs.pinot.apache.org/users/user-guide-query/supported-aggregations#multi-value-column-functions) such as `DISTINCTCOUNTMV`.

 Alternatively, from Pinot 0.8, you can use the complex-type handling in ingestion configurations to flatten and unnest the complex structure and convert them into primitive types.
 Then you can reduce the complex-type data into a flattened Pinot table, and query it via SQL.
-With the inbuilt processing rules, you do not need to write ETL jobs in another compute framework such as Flink or Spark.
+With the built-in processing rules, you do not need to write ETL jobs in another compute framework such as Flink or Spark.

 To process this complex type, you can add the configuration `complexTypeConfig` to the `ingestionConfig`.
 For example: